 Each academic year, approximately 500 student writing artifacts are collected and assessed using a locally-developed writing rubric.
 This rubric was developed by faculty with expertise in teaching and assessing student writing and is assumed to have content related validity (Banta & Palomba, 2015).
 Over a three-year period, each academic college at SHSU will participate in the Assessment of Written Communication (AWC) and submit artifacts for scoring.
-These student artifacts either come directly from courses within those colleges or from required capstone projects; therefore, the artifacts represent authentic student work (Banta & Palomba, 2015).
+These student artifacts either come directly from courses within those colleges or from required capstone projects; therefore, the artifacts represent authentic student work (Banta & Palomba, 2015; Kuh et al. 2015).

-The Student data presented within this report reflect student performance regarding the Texas Higher Education Coordinating Board's Core Learning Objective of Communication Skills (THECB, 2016).
-The THECB (2016) defines Communication Skills as "effective development, interpretation, and expression of ideas through written, oral and visual communication."
+The student data presented within this report reflect student performance regarding the Texas Higher Education Coordinating Board's Core Learning Objective of Communication Skills (THECB, 2018).
+The THECB (2018) defines Communication Skills as "effective development, interpretation, and expression of ideas through written, oral and visual communication" (p.
+4).
 Data from this assessment may therefore be used to address the written communication element of the broader concept of Communication Skills.
-These data should therefore be used in conjunction with other data to fully understand student knowledge and ability with regards to this Core Learning Objective.
+These data should be used in conjunction with other data to fully understand student knowledge and ability regarding this Core Learning Objective.